stphn/zmk-config-urob/readme.md

 This is my personal [ZMK firmware](https://github.com/zmkfirmware/zmk/) configuration.
-It consists of a 34-keys base layout that is re-used for various boards, including my Corneish Zen and my Planck.
+It consists of a 34-keys base layout that is re-used for various boards, including my Corneish Zen.

 My configuration currently builds against `v0.3` of upstream ZMK.
 Custom functionality is added through various